Shapeshifters8b8t/RIP-pyro/README.md

 # RIP-pyro
-Pyro 1.4.1 jar leak not good client anyway goodbye big garbage!!!
+Pyro 1.4.1 jar leek bkuz y not

 ## Wanna deobf?
 Pyro is obfuscated with Binscure, if you can find a deobfuscator that's compatible with Binscure, feel free to deobfuscate and open a pull request.